Biden tweaks PPP rules in attempt to reach smallest companies

 It contributed to a surprise drop in the unemployment rate last summer, but its limitations became clear when many recipients conducted mass layoffs as soon as their loans expired.

-The program also drew controversy for its exceptionally broad eligibility criteria, which allowed publicly traded companies, fast-food restaurants, and an array of questionably-small or otherwise wealthy businesses to benefit from funding.
+The program also drew controversy for its exceptionally broad eligibility criteria, which allowed publicly traded companies, fast-food restaurants, and an array of questionably small or otherwise wealthy businesses to benefit from funding.
 After loan-level data was released in full ― which did not happen until after the 2020 election because the Trump administration sought to hide most of the data ― it was revealed that more than half of the PPP funding before December went to just 5 percent of the recipients.

 Aside from shutting out the larger firms, the Treasury Department announced Monday that it will permanently change the loan calculation formula it applies to independent contractors such as Uber drivers and real estate agents, some of whom received minuscule sums of money under the earlier rules.
 The new rules are designed to increase their payouts.

 The Treasury Department also plans to change its application procedures to make it easier for noncitizen business owners to receive loans.
-And it will eliminate rules that shut out borrowers with past felony convictions and people who have defaulted on student loans, changes that were spelled out in the most recent bipartisan relief bill.
+It will eliminate rules that shut out borrowers with past felony convictions and people who have defaulted on student loans, changes that were spelled out in the most recent bipartisan relief bill.

 Although small businesses still have another five weeks to apply for PPP loans, the changes announced Monday may ultimately have a relatively small impact on the program.
 Those with more than 20 employees have already had more than a month to apply for another loan, and many did so.

 The loan program has approved a total of roughly 6.8 million loans worth about $648 billion since it started in April.

 About 1.8 million PPP loans adding up to $133.5 billion had been approved as of Friday, according to data maintained by the Small Business Administration.
 Most of them were “second-draw” loans given to businesses that already received loans last year.